toshitachi/RepData_PeerAssessment2/README.md

 The data for this assignment come in the form of a comma-separated-value file compressed via the bzip2 algorithm to reduce its size.
 You can download the file from the course web site:

-<span style="color:blue">Storm Data [47Mb]</span>
+<span style="color:blue>Storm Data [47Mb]</span>

-pThere is also some documentation of the database available.
+There is also some documentation of the database available.
 Here you will find how some of the variables are constructed/defined.

--National Weather Service <span style="color:blue">Storm Data Documentation</span>
+-National Weather Service <span style="color:blue>Storm Data Documentation</span>

 -National Climatic Data Center Storm Events <span style="color:blue">FAQ</span>